Francesco von Mendelssohn: Emigration

-The Mendelssohns were baptised as Christians but, as racist awareness increased, widely perceived as Jewish.
+The Mendelssohns were baptised as Christians but, as racist sentiment increased in Germany, they were widely perceived as Jewish.
 After the Nazis came to power in January 1933, the Mendelssohns were persecuted as Jews.
-It became apparent that the antisemitism which had underpinned the populist rhetoric of the Nazis in opposition was no mere empty threat, even though a Christian baptism might be regarded by some as sufficient protection against the rising threat of state persecution.
+It became apparent that the antisemitism of the Nazi Party in opposition was no mere empty threat, even though a Christian baptism might be regarded by some as sufficient protection against the rising threat of state persecution.
 The von Mendelssohn siblings emigrated.
 While Eleonora, who at this point was married to an Austrian, moved back to Castle Kammer, in Upper Austria, and not far from Salzburg.
 Francesco von Mendelssohn stayed away from German speaking central Europe, spending most of the time between 1933 and 1935 in Paris.
 He also took the opportunity to extend and deepen his contacts in the United States.
 As early as April 1933 he staged Brecht's The Threepenny Opera at the Empire Theater on Broadway.
 It was the work's US premiere, but the production was not a success, closing after twelve nights.

 Francesco von Mendelssohn spent the summer of 1935 in Venice and then, travelling with Eleonora, Lotte Lenya, Kurt Weill and the impresario Meyer Weisgal, set sail in September from Cherbourg aboard the Majestic, in order to start a new life in New York City.
 Here he worked as a production assistant with Max Reinhardt.
 Initially he lived in hotels in New York.
 Later he acquired a house in 83rd Street where he resumed his habit of throwing lavish parties for members of the artistic elite.
 He moved briefly to Hollywood, but by 1937 was back in New York.
 His work on a production of The Eternal Road by Franz Werfel and Kurt Weill led to a falling out with Reinhardt in 1937.